Compactifications of the Eisenstein ancestral Deligne-Mostow variety

 The Hassett-Keel program aims at giving a modular interpretation of the configuration spaces and their log canonical models.
 We want to give two applications for this program: the geometry of the toroidal compactification and the description of the canonical bundles.
 For the precise definition of the spaces $\overline{\M}_{0,\A}$ and the vital divisors $D_{\ell}^{(k)}$, see \cite[Sections 2, 7]{Has03} and \cite{KM11}.
 In this context, \cite[Theorem 1.1]{KM11} gives the following blow-up sequence:

 Here the right-hand isomorphism is (\ref{equ:KirwanequalHassett}) in Theorem \ref{previous_thm:kirwan_ordered}.
 As mentioned in the introduction, the Deligne-Mumford compactification $\overline{\M}_{0,12}$ is a normal crossing compactification of $(\P^{12})^{\mathrm{s}}/\!/\SL_2(\C)$.
 Note that the number of the strictly semi-stable orbits of $\M^{\GIT}_{\ord}$ is $\frac{1}{2}\binom{12}{6}$.
-These correspond to the cusps of $\M^{\GIT}_{\ord}$ (and are singular points of this space).
-These cusps are blown up in the Kirwan blow-up).
+These points correspond to the cusps (which are singular points) of $\M^{\GIT}_{\ord}$ and are blown up in the Kirwan blow-up.

 By \cite[Proposition 5.4, Lemma 5.5]{KM11} the canonical bundles of all spaces in the blow-up sequence \ref{equ:blowupsequenceHK} are known: